The Construction Advantage – Issue 6

 There were two major distinctions about this project that everyone in the industry should know.
 First, the project used a delivery system called Integrated Project Delivery (IPD).
 IPD forces all of the project participants to work together, instead of the traditional design / bid / build process where the architect designs the project, the owner agrees to the design, and then the contractor and subcontractors construct the building.
 IPD forces teamwork because (just as the name says) it forces the project delivery to be integrated between the project participants from the inception of the design.
 Everyone on the project shares information in a much more transparent fashion, and therefore they also share in the rewards and risks of coming in under or over budget.

-Maine has not seen many projects on a scale this large.
-But the success of the project demonstrates that Maine construction companies can embrace new forms of project delivery to complete a large-scale project that is environmentally sustainable for the future.
-Particularly in the health care sector, with increased need for projects because of our aging population nationally and in Maine, we can expect to see more cutting edge health care construction in the years to come.
-The Maine General project demonstrates that the design professionals and contractors in Maine are ready to build as many high-end health care facilities as the state needs going forward.
+ME has not seen many projects on a scale this large.
+But the success of the project demonstrates that ME construction companies can embrace new forms of project delivery to complete a large-scale project that is environmentally sustainable for the future.
+Particularly in the health care sector, with increased need for projects because of our aging population nationally and in ME, we can expect to see more cutting edge health care construction in the years to come.
+The ME General project demonstrates that the design professionals and contractors in ME are ready to build as many high-end health care facilities as the state needs going forward.